varunyn/til/data/timeline.md

 **Title**: Update maps.varunyadav.com

 - Today I updated the maps application use Open Street Maps instead of google maps and also made it little nicer by adding emojis as marker.
-Idea is to OSM so that I don't incur charges for Google Maps API if lot of people started using it
+Idea is to use OSM so that I don't incur charges for Google Maps API if lot of people started using it